 About the author: Jim GibsonChief Catalyst @ SAIT School for Advanced Digital Technology

 Cutting to the chase and credentials, Gibson co-founded Rainforest Alberta in 2016 to advance innovation in the province.
 Most recently, he started Thin Air Labs, which funds early-stage, entrepreneur-led technology ventures and networks.

 With a Management Consultant designation (CMC) along with an MBA in Entrepreneurial Studies and Finance and a Bachelor of Commerce in Accounting and Computer Science, Gibson understands the business side of innovation and technology advances.

 A passionate and serial entrepreneur, Gibson has spent three decades anticipating, adapting and advancing technology trends and challenges.
 His mantra — “building what’s next” — keeps him curious about the challenges and opportunities ahead.
-He has come to appreciate that some of the best technologies, innovations and breakthroughs will come from places in our global economy where we least expect.
+He has come to appreciate that some of the best technologies, innovations and breakthroughs will come from places in our global economy where we least expect them.